pelias/analysis/README.md

 }
 ```

-A tokenizer can modify choose what words are pushed downstream, and can also push more than one word to the response array:
+A tokenizer can choose which words are pushed downstream, it can also modify words and push more than one word on to the response array:

 ```javascript
 // a split tokenizer cuts a string on word boudaries, producing mutiple words